 Alaminos City is the home of Hundred Islands National Park, the very first national park in the Philippines.
-It is also the heart of Western Pangasinan, its center of commerce, finance, education, industry and services.
+It is also the heart of Western Pangasinan, it’s the center of commerce, finance, education, industry and services.

 The spread of white sand glistens against the stream that changes color—from emerald green to turquoise and azure—as the salty deep goes profound.
 Sparkling like crystals, the waters glint as the sun’s dazzling rays touch the unspoiled sea.
 Charming in everyone’s eyes is the complimenting blue sky casting a bright glow underneath.